 (a) Article XI, section 5, clause (a), of the constitution requires that state general obligation bonds be issued to finance only the acquisition or betterment of public land, buildings, and other public improvements of a capital nature.
 Money appropriated for asset preservation, whether from state bond proceeds or from other revenue, is subject to the following additional limitations:

-(a) An appropriation for asset preservation may not be used to acquire new land nor to acquire or construct new buildings, additions to buildings, or major new improvements.
+(b) An appropriation for asset preservation may not be used to acquire new land nor to acquire or construct new buildings or additions to buildings.

-(1) projects to remove life safety hazards, like building code violations or structural defects.
-Notwithstanding paragraph (a), a project in this category may include an addition to an existing building if it is a required component of the hazard removal project;
+(1) major projects to address life safety hazards for existing buildings and sites, including but not limited to security, building code violations, or structural defects.
+Notwithstanding paragraph (b), a project in this category may include an addition to an existing building if it is a required component of the hazard abatement project;

 (2) projects to eliminate or contain hazardous substances like asbestos or lead paint;

-(3) major projects to replace or repair roofs, windows, tuckpointing, mechanical or electrical systems, utility infrastructure, tunnels, site renovations necessary to support building use, and structural components necessary to preserve the exterior and interior of existing buildings; and
+(3) major projects to address accessibility and building code violations; replace or repair roofs, windows, tuckpointing, mechanical, electrical, plumbing or other building systems, utility infrastructure, and tunnels; make site improvements necessary to support building use; and repair structural components necessary to preserve the exterior and interior of existing buildings; and

 By January 15 of each year, the commissioner of an agency that has received an appropriation for asset preservation shall submit to the commissioner of management and budget, the chairs of the legislative committees or divisions that currently oversee the appropriations to the agency, and to the chairs of the senate and house of representatives Capital Investment Committees, a list of the projects that have been funded with money under this program during the preceding calendar year, as well as a list of those priority asset preservation projects for which state bond proceeds fund appropriations will be sought during that year's legislative session.